Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 You can sign up using an email address or through Facebook.
 If you use Facebook the signup is quicker as the program pulls information from your Facebook profile.
 You may or may not want this.

-For the free version your photo or photos do not have to be approved, you become a free member immediately after completing the questionnaire and upload at least one photo.
+For the free version of Match your photo or photos do not have to be approved, you become a free member immediately after completing the profile questionnaire and upload at least one photo.
 For paid membership your photos have to be approved.

 The mobile version is a small download and works very well too.